 Thus babblers compete to help others in a way that ultimately increases their own chances of survival and reproduction.
 What looks like altruism is actually, at a deeper level, competitive self-interest.

 Depending in the exact meaning of “deeper level”, this is true, but risks being highly misleading to people not sufficiently familiar with the jargon.
-This was my point in A Lament on Simler Et Al last December: we decidedly don’t walk around thinking about our secret selfish motives, lying to everyone else.
+This was my point in A Lament on Simler Et Al last December: we definitely don’t walk around thinking about our secret selfish motives, lying to everyone else.
 Our prosocial feelings (benevolence, gratitude, empathy etc.) are real, as in we’re not pretending we have them.
-Arguing that we’re actually selfish all the time is a misrepresentation, conflating selfishness in an ordinary sense with acting in ways that are beneficial to our genes (and sometimes us) for psychologically non-selfish reasons
+Arguing that we’re actually selfish all the time is a misrepresentation, conflating selfishness in an ordinary sense with acting in ways that are beneficial to our genes (and sometimes us) for psychologically non-selfish reasons.

 Now, if I also accept the message of Elephant it seems like I’m contradicting myself, doesn’t it?

 Yes, and I’ve changed my mind.
-The thesis of Lament depended on dividing motivations into two distinct categories: explicit instrumental reasoning and terminal values implemented in emotional impulses.
+The thesis of Lament depended on dividing motivations into two distinct categories: explicit instrumental reasoning vs. terminal values implemented in emotional impulses.
 The second are absolutely real and fundamental, and it’s beside the point that it’s an evolutionary, game-theoretic logic that have given us these feelings and motivations.
 It all happened outside the mind, far in the past and we’re not responsible for it.
 I don’t care for my children or help my friends because an intentional calculus suggests I’ll be able to spread my genes or reap rewards later on.
 I really do love them.

 I stand by that point.
 There’s a selfish-of-sorts calculus behind our motivations, but whether it was performed by evolution before we were born or if it’s done intentionally right there in our conscious minds makes a big, big difference.